Translated from Rekam Jejak Kriptografi di Museum Sandi

 The characteristics of colonial architecture with an indies stylization can be seen in the facade of the Cipher Museum building.
 The building consists of two floors and is flanked by a pavilion and a library.
 Balairung had the opportunity to visit the Cipher Museum on Saturday (07-03).
 The museum lobby is located in a box-shaped room with two doors facing each on either side.
 “Remember, just one person’s negligence is enough to cause the collapse of the country.”
-The sentence was emblazoned on the surface of rock between the two doors.
+The sentence was emblazoned on the surface of a rock between the two doors.

 Colorful footprint stickers are stuck to the floor to mark the route to be followed.
 Before exploring the museum, visitors are asked to fill in the guest list at the reception desk, which is located to the right of the entrance.
 While on the left, there are stairs to go up to the second floor.
 A man in a batik dress stands behind the reception desk.
 He was the museum guide who was on duty at that time, Irawan Haris.